rssh/dotty-cps-async/docs/HighOrderFunctions.rst

                                                                                TaggedValueAsyncShift[T]()

-Object oriented interface
+Object oriented interface (obsolete, up to 0.3.5)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: ObjectAsyncShift

-Sometimes, we can use classes, defines in the object-oriented manner, where data is private inside class.
-If the developer of such class wants to provide API for dotty-cps-async, then he/she can do this without breaking encapsulation.
+Sometimes, we can use classes, defines in an object-oriented manner, where data is private inside class.
+If the developer of such a class wants to provide API for dotty-cps-async, then he/she can do this without breaking encapsulation.
 What is needed - to implement AsyncShifted[F:CpsMonad] version inside  you class, which will accept methods with shifted parameters, and made a given ObjectAsync which should create instance of AsyncShifted from object and CpsMonad.

 Example: